fracturedatlas/linters/README.md

 ## Code Climate

 You can just manually copy `.codeclimate.yml` into your project.
-Please don't update it but instead open a PR against the linters repo.
+Please don't update it (other than pointing to a specific tag or branch) but instead open a PR against the linters repo.
 All apps should be in agreement about what rules we're using.